Improved bounds for the Erd\H{o}s-Rogers function: Acknowledgments

-The first author was in Paris, supported by the Fondation Sciences Math\'ematiques de Paris, while this work was carried out.
-The second author held an FSMP Chair for the academic year 2017-8, also while this work was carried out, and would like to thank the FSMP for its support.
+The second author was in Paris, supported by the Fondation Sciences Math\'ematiques de Paris, while this work was carried out.
+The first author held an FSMP Chair for the academic year 2017-8, also while this work was carried out, and would like to thank the FSMP for its support.
 He would also like to thank the \'Equipe d'Analyse Fonctionelle at Sorbonne Universit\'e for hosting him while he was in Paris.
+We are grateful to the two anonymous referees for their very careful reviews.